 Now, what role does metformin play in all of this?

 Metformin was originally used to find out how much insulin resistance affects women with polycystic ovarian syndrome.

 In women with PCOS, insulin resistance is caused by hyperinsulinemia, or too much insulin production by your pancreas.
-Too much insulin may increase testosterone production by interfering with communication between your hypothalamus, pituitary, and ovaries.
-Too much insulin also decreases circulating levels of sex hormone binding globulin (SHBG).
-SHBG helps bind testosterone to prevent hirsutism.
+As a result, too much insulin may increase testosterone production.
+It interferes with communication between your hypothalamus, your pituitary, and ovaries.
+Too much insulin also decreases circulating levels of sex hormone-binding globulin (SHBG).
+SHBG can help bind testosterone to prevent hirsutism.

 Women with PCOS are often infertile.
 Metformin can induce ovulation in non-obese women with PCOS.
-While metformin offers some advantages over other first-line treatments for anovulatory infertility such as clomiphene, it can have significant side effects, which I discuss at length in this video..
+Metformin offers some advantages over other first-line treatments for anovulatory infertility such as clomiphene.
+It can have serious side effects.
+I discuss this at length in the video.

 What many don’t realize is that metformin is a downstream medical treatment.
-Downstream medicine focuses on the treatment of symptoms, instead the root cause.
-Downstream medicine is problematic because it ignores the root cause, and the issue is never truly healed.
+Downstream medicine focuses on the treatment of symptoms, instead of the root cause.
+Downstream medicine is problematic because it ignores the root cause.
+Therefore, you never really heal the issue.

-We discuss the problems women with PCOS face in our Hormone Support Group, which you can access through our free Hormone Reboot Training.
-If you’re interested in learning more about PCOS, metformin, and how you can balance your hormones naturally, I’d love it if you joined us.
+In our Hormone Support Group, we discuss the problems women face with PCOS.
+You can access it through our free Hormone Reboot Training.
+I hope you join us if you want to learn more about PCOS, metformin, and how you can balance your hormones naturally.